 This Consumer Financial Protection Bureau (CFPB) page has tools and resources for homebuyers.
 It covers the various steps when making an offer on a home, and after you make an offer on a home.
 It contains other tools and resources including information on mortgage closing scams, and a home loan toolkit in English and Spanish.

 This CFPB webpage has links to the Your Money, Your Goals (YMYG) financial empowerment toolkit, companion guides and booklets, online resources, and other resources for practitioners.
 The page features the Native communities companion guide and has a link to order free copies.
-There is also a Companion Guide for Native Communities available to assist tribal staff and organizations in their work with community members.
+Companion Guides are available for the following populations:

 This short questionnaire published by the CFPB helps to help measure a person’s financial well-being and how well their money situation provides them with financial security and freedom of choice.